 It’s safer in White Mesa – the place that saw it coming.
 There, a God-centered worldview encourages personal responsibility and the value of human life…all human life…even the zombies.

 The ruined city is all Pip knows – scraping a living from what grows in the old buildings and protecting his stuff from the other gangs.

 But sometimes, the scrap he finds gives him a glimpse of a different world…the world of the “truckers.”

-Currently available to mailing list subscribers!
+This short story spin-off is currently available to mailing list subscribers!
 Sign up here!